 c.
 AHRQ EPC Evidence Report on Clinical Topic

 i.
 Staff and SCPG members provide review and feedback on the draft evidence report as requested by AHRQ throughout the process

 ii.
 The draft report can be used to begin development of the draft CPG

 iii.
 When the final EPC evidence report is published and available, it is used to finalize the CPG.

-Staff works with the chairs of SCPG and CHPS to form the Guideline Development Group using the process outlined below:
+Staff works with the chairs of SCRP and CHPS to form the Guideline Development Group using the process outlined below:

 a.
 Identify AAFP GDG Chair through the CHPS and obtain approval from the Board of Directors